-To find a network pharmacy, you can look in your Provider Directory, visit our website (QuartzBenefits.com/MedicareAdvantage) and/or call a Quartz Champion.
+To find a network pharmacy, you can look in your Provider Directory, visit our website (QuartzBenefits.com/MedicareAdvantage), and/or call your Quartz Champion Service Team.

 You may go to any of our network pharmacies.

 What if the pharmacy you have been using leaves the network?